MauroJurada/GDD-shmup/README.md

 # Ship selection:
 - Simple player character selection screen with 2 choices before starting the game.
 The 2 chooseable player characters are different in regards to visuals as well as moving speed and projectile damage.

-# parallax effect for the background
+# Parallax effect for the background